Art & Art Education Program Menu

 The art education degree opens the door for opportunities in a wide range of teaching areas that are not available to the Bachelor of Art major.
 The primary career for a student of art education is teaching at the elementary, middle, and secondary levels in public or private schools.

-Savannah-Chatham County Board of Education is the largest employer of art educators in the area employing more than 40 art teachers.
-Employment is also available in rapidly growing school systems in surrounding counties in Georgia and across the border in South Carolina.
-Additionally, many private schools in the area employ art teachers in both full- and part-time positions.
-Rounding out these primary career positions are jobs with institutions such as day care centers, art camps, art centers, museums and church-related programs.
+Employment for art educators is available widely throughout Chatham County as it is in rapidly growing school systems in adjacent counties, including Bryan, Liberty and Effingham counties in Georgia and across the state border in South Carolina.
+Additionally, there are many private schools in the area that employ both full- and part-time art teachers.
+Besides these primary career positions, jobs are available with institutions such as day care centers, art camps, art centers, museums and church-related programs.
 Armstrong graduates holding this degree have enjoyed excellent success finding jobs around the state in art education.
-Salaries usually begin around $33,000 and range beyond $45,000 for candidates with experience and further degrees.
+Beginning salaries usually begin around $33,000 and extend beyond $45,000 for candidates with experience and further degrees.
+Median salaries are in the $50,000-$60,000 range.

 The program offers small classes and dedicated art instructors who believe in the importance of art to people of all cultures.
 Although not required, it is recommended that serious art education students augment their course work through volunteer work in public and private schools and through membership in the Armstrong State University Student Chapter of the National Art Education Association.
 Gaining valuable experience early eases the transition into the teaching profession.
 Also, being a member of the organization provides opportunity for students to interact and form friendships with peers and to meet art education leaders both on the state and national levels.